 When trialled in 450 children in Burkina Faso, the Oxford-developed vaccine prevented the disease 77% of the time amongst those receiving it.
 In a landmark achievement, the result exceeded the WHO’s target efficacy rate of 75%.

 The vaccine is now set to undergo further scrutiny in larger and tougher trials.

-The development of an effective and safe COVID-19 vaccine may have taken less than a year, but efforts to do the same for malaria have been ongoing for the last half century.
+Developing an effective and safe COVID-19 vaccine may have taken less than a year, but efforts for malaria have been ongoing for the last half century.

 This is mainly due to the low investment in developing a vaccine for a disease that mainly affects low and middle-income countries.
-In addition, the malaria parasite is complex and requires a very high immune response to fight it off.
+Furthermore, the malaria parasite is complex and requires a very high immune response to fight it off.